Special Heavy Rain Warnings Issued for 2 Tokyo Islands

 - Русский

 Tokyo, Oct.
-10 (Jiji Press)--The Japan Meteorological Agency issued special heavy rain warnings for two Tokyo remote islands due to the approach of Typhoon Chan-hom on Saturday.
+11 (Jiji Press)--The Japan Meteorological Agency briefly issued special heavy rain warnings for two Tokyo remote islands due to the approach of Typhoon Chan-hom on Saturday.

 The agency issued the warnings for Miyakejima and Mikurajima, part of the Pacific island chain of Izu, at 5 p.m.
 (8 a.m.
 GMT), urging residents to secure their safety immediately.